xGrizabellax/regex-tutorial-of-the-highest-caliber/gist-template.md

 ### Character Classes
 Character classes are basically shortcuts to define an overall set of characters.
     '.' - matches any character exept for (\n)
     '\d' - matches any digit between 0-9
     '\w' - matches any alpha numeric character
     '\s' - matches a single whitespace characters including tabs and linebreaks.
 Can be capitalized for an inverse match.

 ### The OR Operator
 Using the OR operator (|), one may split up a grouping construct.
 So instead of (abc) which would match with only "abc", you could search (a|b|c) which basically means your search can contain 'a OR b OR c', or any combinatuon of the three.

 ### Flags
+Flags define additional functionality or limits for the regex.
+The flag is placed at the end of a regex (after the ending slash).
+    'g' - global search: the regex will be tested against all matches on the global scale.
+    'i' - case-insensitive  search: case should be ignored while attempiting to match a certain string.
+    'm' - multi-line seach: a multi-line string will be treated as multiple lines.

 ### Character Escapes